syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/basic-features.md

 {% endtabs %}

-## Clear Button Visibility
+## Clear button visibility

-The property of [`ClearButtonVisibility`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~ClearButtonVisibility.html) can be used to control whether a SfMaskedEdit displays a clear button allowing the user to clear the MaskedText.
+The property of [`ClearButtonVisibility`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaskedEdit.XForms~Syncfusion.XForms.MaskedEdit.SfMaskedEdit~ClearButtonVisibility.html) can be used to control whether a `SfMaskedEdit` displays a clear button allowing the user to clear the MaskedText.
 This property should be set to an enumeration member of [`ClearButtonVisibilityMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.Editors.ClearButtonVisibilityMode.html).

-* `Never` - indicate control will never display a clear button.
+* `Never` - indicate control will never display a clear button and that the platform default is used.
 * `WhileEditing` - indicates that the clear button will be displayed in the SfMaskedEdit, while it has focus and text.

-N> The default value of the property ClearButtonVisibility is `Never`.

 N> This feature is supported from Android version 5.0 (API level 21 or higher) and is not supported in the UWP platform as it already has framework level supports.